 While Mark Lindsay was leading advances in the custom composite boatbuilding industry, BBW partner Scott Smith was looking for business challenges that would take advantage of his energy and natural curiosity about how to make things work better.

 He started out with the impossible task of trying to figure out what makes all of us tick.
-Scott's bio-medical engineering studies at Boston University had put him on a career path that had started with autopsies at Boston City Hospital and 3rd shift duties at a medical laboratory processing unspeakable samples.
-He decided that his curiosity had been more than satisfied and he wasn't about to stick around to see what the next post might be and quickly changed tacks.
+Scott's bio-medical engineering studies at Boston University had put him on a career path that started with autopsies at Boston City Hospital and third-shift duties at a medical laboratory processing unspeakable samples.
+He decided that his curiosity had been more than satisfied and he wasn't about to stick around to see what the next post might be.
+He quickly changed tacks.

 Maybe the financial markets would be more orderly.
-So, Scott started exploring instead the nascent mutual fund industry in 1981.
-He found a suitable opportunity at the rapidly growing Boston Financial Data Services company ("BFDS"), a shareholder record keeping and payment processing facility.
+So, Scott started exploring the nascent mutual fund industry in 1981.
+He found a suitable opportunity at the rapidly growing Boston Financial Data Services company (BFDS), a shareholder record-keeping and payment processing facility.
 This was making more sense.
-In recognition of the contributions he made toward their success as the industry's fastest growing service provider, BFDS awarded Scott a series of promotions based upon his ability to effectively manage groups of people (learned something from those autopsies) and streamline and improve productivity in high-volume processing operations.
-He made his most dramatic gains as a vice president of operations, managing 110 people in three separate departments, one of which was a three shift, 7 day per week mutual fund contribution processing department handling an average of $60 million in mutual fund asset purchase transactions daily.
+In recognition of the contributions he made toward the firm's success as the industry's fastest-growing service provider, BFDS awarded Scott a series of promotions based upon his ability to effectively manage groups of people (learned something from those autopsies) and streamline and improve productivity in high-volume processing operations.
+He made his most dramatic gains as a vice president of operations, managing 110 people in three separate departments, one of which was a three-shift, 7-day-per-week mutual fund contribution processing department handling an average of $60 million in mutual fund asset purchase transactions daily.
 All three departments served internal as well as external customers, each with a variety of complex needs.
-During this time, Scott oversaw the conversion of manual records storage & research to an automated record handling and retrieval system.
+During this time, Scott oversaw the conversion of manual records storage and research to an automated record handling and retrieval system.

-Having met those challenges, Scott left Shawmut in 1995 to form Boston BoatWorks, LLC with Mark Lindsay and pursue his desire to build a company with others who share a vision of a company whose success is measured by the satisfaction of all of its key constituents; including its customers, employees, vendors, community and owners.
-A life-long sailor, sailing competitor, technophile and entrepreneurial spirit, Scott saw in Boston BoatWorks, the opportunity to combine his personal and business interests and build an exciting enterprise with Mark on the platform of Boston's revitalized harbor and Mark's expertise.
+Having met those challenges, Scott left Shawmut in 1995 to form Boston BoatWorks, LLC with Mark Lindsay and pursue his desire to build a company with others who share a vision: A company whose success is measured by the satisfaction of its key constituents, including customers, employees, vendors, community and owners.
+A lifelong sailor, sailing competitor, technophile and entrepreneurial spirit, Scott saw in Boston BoatWorks the opportunity to combine his personal and business interests and build an exciting enterprise with Mark on the platform of Boston's revitalized harbor and Mark's expertise.